Charlie Chaplin

 In 1919, Chaplin co-founded the distribution company United Artists, which gave him complete control over his films.
 His first feature-length film was The Kid (1921), followed by A Woman of Paris (1923), The Gold Rush (1925), and The Circus (1928).
 He initially refused to move to sound films in the 1930s, instead producing City Lights (1931) and Modern Times (1936) without dialogue.
 His first sound film was The Great Dictator (1940), which satirised Adolf Hitler.

 The 1940s were marked with controversy for Chaplin, and his popularity declined rapidly.
 He was accused of communist sympathies, and some members of the press and public were scandalised by his involvement in a paternity suit and marriages to much younger women.
-An FBI investigation was opened, and Chaplin was forced to leave the U.S. in 1952 and settle in Switzerland.
-He abandoned the Tramp in his later films, which include Monsieur Verdoux (1947), Limelight (1952), A King in New York (1957), and A Countess from Hong Kong (1967).
+The Federal Bureau of Investigation opened an investigation, and Chaplin was forced to leave the US in 1952 and settle in Switzerland.
+He abandoned the Tramp in his later films, which include Monsieur Verdoux (1947), Limelight (1952), A King in New York (1957), The Chaplin Revue (1959), and A Countess from Hong Kong (1967).

-Chaplin wrote, directed, produced, edited, starred in, and composed the music for most of his films.
+Chaplin wrote, directed, produced, edited, and composed the music for most of his films.
 He was a perfectionist, and his financial independence enabled him to spend years on the development and production of a picture.
 His films are characterised by slapstick combined with pathos, typified in the Tramp's struggles against adversity.
 Many contain social and political themes, as well as autobiographical elements.
 He received an Honorary Academy Award for "the incalculable effect he has had in making motion pictures the art form of this century" in 1972, as part of a renewed appreciation for his work.
-He continues to be held in high regard, with The Gold Rush, City Lights, Modern Times, and The Great Dictator often ranked on lists of the greatest films.
+He continues to be held in high regard, with The Gold Rush, The Circus, City Lights, Modern Times, and The Great Dictator often ranked on lists of the greatest films.